-The woman, in her early 30s, was still in intensive care in Hawke's Bay hospital on Monday after a blaze struck her bedroom at a home along Kauri Place in Mahora, Hastings, sometime between 3.30am and 6am Sunday.
+The woman, in her early 30s, was being treated in hospital on Sunday night after a blaze struck her bedroom at a home along Kauri Place in Mahora, Hastings, sometime between 3.30am and 6am.

-A Hawke's Bay District Health Board spokeswoman said the woman was still in a critical condition.
+A Hawke's Bay District Health Board spokeswoman said the woman was in critical condition as of 8pm.

-Senior Station Officer Michael Manning, of Hastings, said on Sunday two fire engines and crews attended the fire.
+Senior Station Officer Michael Manning, of Hastings, said two fire engines and crews attended the fire.

 * Fire service says Papatoetoe house fire likely caused by a hair dryer

 * Family lose everything after 'spontaneous combustion' sparks house fire

 * Electric blanket fire serves as safety warning

 "On arrival our crews have located a female victim in a bedroom.